ashes-github/ashes-github/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ashes Roy Chowdhury
 ===========================================================================================================================================

-Full stack Software Developer and Data Scientist
+Full-stack Software Developer and Data Scientist
 ------------------------------------------------

-I am a skilled Full-Stack Software Engineer with over 8 years of experience working in the tech industry.
-I also have 3 years of research experience in data science with a master's degree in Mathematics.
+I am a skilled Full-Stack Software Engineer with over 9 years of experience working in the tech industry.
+I also have about 4 years of research experience in data science with a master's degree in Mathematics.

-* 🌍  I'm currently based in the United Kingdom
+* 🌍  I'm currently based in India
 * ✉️  You can contact me at [ashesrc@gmail.com](mailto:ashesrc@gmail.com)
-* 🧠  I'm learning MS Azure fundamentals
+* 🧠  I'm currently working on Computer Vision and Gen AI projects
-* 🤝  I'm open to collaborating on Data Science Projects
+* 🤝  I'm open to collaborating on Data Science Projects that interest me

 <a href="https://www.github.com/ashes-github" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/ashes-github?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>